stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 `std::cin >> buf` is basically equivalent to `gets` and gives us a trivial buffer overflow.
 Our goal is to end up with `v` containing the string `DUCTF` after our input, and `buf` sits directly before `v` in memory (I never actually verified that statically but I figured that if my first exploit attempt failed then I'd double check if there was any padding).

 Clearly we want to rewrite `v` in some way.
 To do so in a way that achieves our goal, we'll have to know how a `std::vector` gets laid out in memory.
 With a quick search I found [a blog post that documents the memory layout of std::vector](http://www.max-sperling.bplaced.net/?p=4983).
-A `std::vector` is made up of three pointers, a pointer to the start of the vector, a pointer to the end of the vector, and a pointer to the end of the vector's allocation (which might include reserved but unused space).
+A `std::vector` is made up of three pointers, a pointer to the start of the vector's content, a pointer to the end of the vector's content, and a pointer to the end of the vector's allocation (which might include reserved but unused space).

 To change the content of `v`, we'll have to rewrite these pointers so that they point to memory containing the text `DUCTF`.
 Luckily for us, the program was compiled without PIE, so the addresses of global symbols (such as `buf` and `v`) are fixed.